Extreme ultraviolet lithography

-To address this scientific challenge, researchers at several United States Department of Energy (DOE) national laboratories (specifically Livermore, Berkeley, and Sandia) were funded in the 1990s to perform basic research into the technical obstacles.
-The results of this successful effort were disseminated via a public/private partnership Cooperative R&D Agreement (CRADA) with the invention and rights wholly owned by the US government, but licensed and distributed under approval by DOE and Congress.
-The CRADA consisted of a consortium of private companies and the Labs, manifested as an entity called EUV-LLC.
+To address the challenge of EUV lithography, researchers at Lawrence Livermore National Laboratory, Lawrence Berkeley National Laboratory, and Sandia National Laboratories were funded in the 1990s to perform basic research into the technical obstacles.
+The results of this successful effort were disseminated via a public/private partnership Cooperative R&D Agreement (CRADA).
+The CRADA consisted of a consortium of private companies and the Labs, manifested as an entity called the Extreme Ultraviolet Limited Liability Company (EUV LLC).
+Meanwhile back in Japan, EUV technology development was pursued in the 1990s through the ASET (Association of Super-Advanced Electronics Technologies) and Extreme Ultraviolet Lithography Development Association (EUVA) programs.

-Intel, Canon and Nikon (leaders in the field at the time), as well as ASML and Silicon Valley Group (SVG) all sought licensing, however Congress denied Japanese companies the necessary permission as they were perceived as strong technical competitors at the time, and should not benefit from taxpayer-funded research at the expense of American companies.
-In 2001 SVG was acquired by ASML, leaving only a single company as the sole benefactor of the critical technology.
+Intel, Canon, and Nikon (leaders in the field at the time), as well as the Dutch company ASML and Silicon Valley Group (SVG) all sought licensing.
+In 2001, SVG was acquired by ASML, helping ASML become the leading benefactor of the critical technology.

-By 2018 Dutch company ASML succeeded in deploying the EUV-LLC IP after several decades of developmental research, with incorporation of European-funded EUCLIDES (Extreme UV Concept Lithography Development System) and long-standing partner German optics manufacturer ZEISS and synchrotron light source supplier Oxford Instruments.
-This led MIT Technology Review to name it 'the machine that saved Moore's law'.
-The first prototype in 2006 produced one wafer in 23 hours.
+By 2018, ASML succeeded in deploying the intellectual property from the EUV-LLC after several decades of developmental research, with incorporation of European-funded EUCLIDES (Extreme UV Concept Lithography Development System) and long-standing partner German optics manufacturer ZEISS and synchrotron light source supplier Oxford Instruments.
+This led MIT Technology Review to name it "the machine that saved Moore's law".
+Their first prototype in 2006 produced one wafer in 23 hours.
 As of 2022, a scanner produces up to 200 wafers per hour.
-The scanner uses Zeiss optics, which that company calls "the most precise mirrors in the world" and are produced by locating imperfections and then knocking off individual molecules with techniques such as ion beam figuring.
+The scanner uses Zeiss optics, which that company calls "the most precise mirrors in the world", produced by locating imperfections and then knocking off individual molecules with techniques such as ion beam figuring.

-This made the once small company ASML the world leader in the production of scanners and monopolist in this cutting edge technology and resulted in a record turnover of 18.6 billion € in 2021, dwarfing their competitors Canon and Nikon who were denied IP access.
+This made the once small company ASML the world leader in the production of scanners and monopolist in this cutting-edge technology and resulted in a record turnover of 27.4 billion euros in 2021, dwarfing their competitors Canon and Nikon, who were denied IP access.
 Because it is such a key technology for development in many fields, the United States licenser pressured Dutch authorities to not sell these machines to China.
-ASML has followed the guidelines of Dutch export controls and until further notice, will have no authority to ship the machines to China.
+ASML has followed the guidelines of Dutch export controls and until further notice will have no authority to ship the machines to China.
+China, at the same time, also has invested heavily into their domestic EUV project, and Chinese leading companies such as Huawei and SMEE also filed patents for their alternative proposals relevant to EUV technologies.

+Along with multiple patterning, EUV has paved the way for higher transistor densities, allowing the production of higher-performance processors.
+Smaller transistors also require less power to operate, resulting in more energy-efficient electronics.

+Market growth projection

+According to a report by Pragma Market Research, the global extreme ultraviolet (EUV) lithography market is projected to grow from US$8,957.8 million in 2024 to US$17,350 million by 2030, at a compound annual growth rate (CAGR) of 11.7%.
+This significant growth reflects the rising demand for miniaturized electronics in various sectors, including smartphones, artificial intelligence, and high-performance computing.